As it was at the overture and shall be at the exit music, bliss without end. Amen.

 Donna Murphy for Mame

-The Encores! production of Anyone Can Whistle has been closed for a mere two weeks.
-However, I cannot stop thinking about Donna Murphy’s triumphant turn as Mayoress Cora Hoover-Hooper.
+The Encores! production of Anyone Can Whistle has been closed for a mere two weeks and I can’t stop thinking about Donna Murphy’s triumphant turn as Mayoress Cora Hoover-Hooper.
 In the last line of my assessment of the production, I speculated as to whom we’d have to talk to in order to mount a major revival of Mame showcasing Murphy.

 And why not?
-After the last revival, the Nederlanders promised to revive both Mame and Hello, Dolly! successively.
-I’m sure the failure of that production of La Cage had something to do with the kibbosh on their Herman project.
+After the last La Cage revival, the Nederlanders promised to revive both Mame and Hello, Dolly! successively.
+I’m sure the failure of that production had something to do with putting the kibbosh on their Herman project.
 Both shows have only been seen in their original productions, or in replications of their original productions and it’s time to pass along both treasures to a new generation of theatre kids who think Idina Menzel is the epitome of Broadway belting (saints preserve us!)

 I went into further detail last September pondering who would be the right actress for the part.
 When you look at our leading ladies, it’s easier to find a Dolly or a Vera, but Mame requires an alchemical element to pull off successfully – that unspeakable star quality that Lansbury brought to NY in 1966.
 She’s funny, sexy, larger-than-life, the belle of the ball; the ideal aunt that we all wish we could have.
 But she’s also got an immense heart, a fiery liberal passion and is well, a borderline alcoholic in an idealized world where that’s just part of the fun.
 All of this is rolled into one strikingly costumed, timeless creation of sheer theatrical joy.
 The shoes are not easy to fill.